-This is the figure that most keyword research tools will display.
+This is the figure that most free keyword research tools will display.

-Knowing the monthly search volume of your keywords is important because it tells you how important that term is to your target audience.
+Knowing the monthly search volumes of your keywords is important because it tells you how important that term is to your target audience.

 If you have a website targeting various markets, knowing the search volumes can help you strategize which markets may be worth targeting over others.